Use SL Shapes

 - Navigate to the "Object" properties.

-There you find a panel “Avatar Shape”.
-This panel displayes a subpanel with 5 main functions.
+There you find a panel "Avatar Shape".
+This panel displays a Preset selector and subpanel with 5 main functions.

 This function allows you to upload a Shape that you have previously exported from your online world: In most viewers there is a shape export option hidden in the advanced menu ("Advanced" -> "Character" -> "Charater Tests" -> "Appearance to XML").
 This will silently create a file called: